Dog intelligence: Problem solving

 Captive-raised dingoes (Canis dingo) can outperform domestic dogs in non-social problem-solving.
 Another study indicated that after undergoing training to solve a simple manipulation task, dogs faced with an unsolvable version of the same problem look at the human, whereas socialized wolves do not.
 Modern domestic dogs use humans to solve their problems for them.
+Sex-specific dynamics are an important contributor to individual differences in cognitive performance of pet dogs in repeated problem-solving tasks.